devikas9895151/kaiburr_test/README.md

          v
 MongoDB (Local or Cloud)

-📸 Screenshots (Add Yours)

 Replace these placeholders with actual screenshots from your project

-UI Preview	API in Postman
+UI Preview	API in thunder client

 ✅ Output Summary